Lab 3: Introduction to JS

 .
 Try pasting that URL in your browser, and notice how it opens exactly the same window, you’d get by submitting your form!

-Let’s also remove the “From:” field.
+Let’s also remove the “Email:” field that represented the sender’s email.
 Since this form opens a window in our mail client, and the email is sent from us anyway, it’s redundant.

 So far it looks like this is quite an improvement already.
 Why didn’t we do it this way in Lab 1 then?
 Because without JS, this has a fatal flaw.
 Try writing a longer subject and/or message that includes spaces and submit the form again: